Blog Customer FeedbackHow to Announce Product Updates: A Practical Guide

 When to announce product updates?

-For example, new features and a redesign impact the user experience in a big way, so you should let your users know about them.
+For example, new features and a redesign significantly impact the user experience, so you should inform your users about them as they're relevant to the user journey and product adoption.

-But for smaller updates, such as bug fixes or slight improvements, a big announcement is not necessary.
-Frequent small updates can quickly overwhelm users and get annoying.
+But a big announcement is not necessary for smaller updates, such as bug fixes or slight improvements.
+Frequent small updates can quickly overwhelm users and become annoying.

 Why do product updates matter?